ucsd-cse11-w22/ucsd-cse11-w22.github.io/staff-and-help.md

 staff member to admit the next student, so please be patient!

 If you see “waiting for the host to start the meeting” it means that no one is on right now.
-Check the [calendar](/calendar.html) to make sure there are lab hours currently and message us on Piazza if someone is supposed to be there and no one is there.
+Check the calendar below (also on the [calendar](/calendar.html) page) to make sure there are lab hours currently and message us on Piazza if someone is supposed to be there and no one is there.

+<iframe src="https://calendar.google.com/calendar/embed?src=c_k16b90sssk3cshiprkhuki7tac%40group.calendar.google.com&ctz=America%2FLos_Angeles" style="border: 0" width="800" height="600" frameborder="0" scrolling="no"></iframe>

 ### In-person Help